forgery810/fl-studio-alesis-vixx/README.md

 ##       Mixer Mode

 -  When the mixer is focused again the mod wheel will scroll through the tracks.
 Mute and solo will work accordingly.
 The knobs will control the track level for each initially.
    If the master track is highligthed the first knob will control master and the second knob will control the first track etc but will revert back to the standard setup once        another track is selected.
 The knob must first equal the tracks current position before it engages to prevent jumping of values.
 Pressing the step/mixer options button will      change the mode.
 Panning mode will change the knob control to panning with the same behaviour as the level control.
-Mute mode makes the buttons of the first row mute their      repsective track.
+Mute mode makes the buttons of the first row mute their      respsective track.
 (This mode will likely be removed in a later version or replaced with control over record arming.)

 ##       Channel Mode